gc-cloud/E15P3/readme.md

 Note how text is wrapped around to build the edge cases.

-To build the random text, we do the following
+To build the random text, we do the following:
   - pick a random prefix to start
   - select a valid word from the list of suffixes
   - select the next prefix by dropping the first word of the previous prefix and adding the suffix
   - repeat until the desired number of words is produced

-  The effect of using this algorithm is that the random text resembles the style of the original author.
+  *The effect of using this algorithm is that the random text resembles the style of the original author.*

   The text generator comes with preloaded text for "Hamlet", "Song Lyrics" and "Lorem Impsum".
   As a bonus feature, the text generator also has the ability to scrap content